lgaff/lgaff.github.io/tutorials.md

 ---
+title: stuff i can explain
 layout: page
-title: Things explained
 published: true
 ---

 ### Lindsay explains things for Lindsay

 Sometimes, I can't find an effective tutorial on the Internet.
 So, I write myself one.
-Past me explains things in dumb-person English so that future me, a rather forgetful individual, does not have to figure it out again.
+Past me explains things in dumb-person English so that future me - a rather forgetful individual - does not have to figure it out again.

 {% assign mydocs = site.tutorials | group_by: 'category' %}
 {% for cat in mydocs %}